 Doctors may prescribe antibiotics to prevent or treat infections.
 Depending on the severity of the burn, you might also need to get a skin graft.
 This is a procedure where doctors transplant skin from another area to the burnt area.

-It is important to AVOID using home remedies!
+In fact, it is important to AVOID using home remedies!
 Most of the time they do not work and may even cause adverse side-effects in the long run.
-Things you should avoid include:
+To list, here are the things you should avoid:

 - Cold meat

 This is because we do not fully understand all the components in those items.
 They may have harmful chemicals that can cause more harm and increase the risk of infection.

 - 1st degree: